6.1 Academic Integrity

 6.1.1 Departures from Academic Integrity

 A departure from academic integrity includes an attempt to gain unfair advantage academically for oneself or others.
 All forms of departure from academic integrity are considered serious offences within the University community.
-The following defines the domain of relevant acts without providing an exhaustive list:
+The following defines the domain of relevant acts without providing an exhaustive list, and provides some examples of the departure type:

 Plagiarism